StoryScience/FormatData2LibSVM/README.md

 # FormatData2LibSVM
 This python script could transform data to LibSVM format.

+Before running this script, please make sure you have installed Python3 with the packages `os, sys` and `pandas`.

 Users could run it using command like this: `$ python FormatData2Libsvm.py para1 para2`.

 * `para1` is the name of the input file.